awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 An execution error results when CloudFront doesn’t get a response from Lambda because there are unhandled exceptions in the function or there’s an error in the code\.
 For example, if the code includes callback\(Error\)\.
 For more information, see [Lambda Function Errors](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-mode-exceptions.html) in the AWS Lambda Developer Guide\.

 **An invalid Lambda function response is returned to CloudFront**
 After the function runs, CloudFront receives a response from Lambda\.
-An error is returned if the object structure of the response doesn't conform to the [Lambda@Edge Event Structure](lambda-event-structure.md), or the response contains invalid headers or other invalid fields\.
+An error is returned if the object structure of the response doesn't conform to the [Lambda@Edge event structure](lambda-event-structure.md), or the response contains invalid headers or other invalid fields\.

 **The execution in CloudFront is throttled due to Lambda service quotas \(formerly known as limits\)**
 The Lambda service throttles executions in each Region, and returns an error if you exceed the quota\.

-### How to Determine the Type of Failure<a name="lambda-edge-testing-debugging-failure-type"></a>
+### How to determine the type of failure<a name="lambda-edge-testing-debugging-failure-type"></a>

 To help you decide where to focus as you debug and work to resolve errors returned by CloudFront, it's helpful to identify why CloudFront is returning an HTTP error\.
 To get started, you can use the graphs provided in the **Monitoring** section of the CloudFront console on the AWS Management Console\.
 For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.